MichaelLarocca/blog-michael-jude-larocca/posts/2021/11-21/Kaci_Ahmed-Web3.md

 **Ah yes, "building in public/having an online presence" seems to be a recurring phenomenon that consistently provides developers with monetary opportunities.**

-So it is no surprise to me to learn that Kaci credits his "**Building in public**" to provide monetary opportunities for him.
+So it is no surprise to me to learn that Kacie credits his "**Building in public**" to provide monetary opportunities for him.

 **The topic of building in public and having an online presence is vast, and I have written several articles on the topic, including:**